-energy matrices automation, and especially division of labor, division of labor.
+automation of energy matrices, and especially division of labor.

-In Capitalism, out work is segmented, it is broken down into specialized small parts.
+In Capitalism, our work is segmented, it is broken down into small specialized parts.

 Therefore, our capitalist productive force isn't just a machine, but it's how we divide up this work.

-What are relations of production?
+What are the relations of production?
 We talked about productive forces, now we have relations of production.

-Capitalist relations of production are based in the exploitation of Proletarian labour by the Bourgeoisie, ok?
+Capitalist relations of production are based on the exploitation of proletarian labor by the bourgeoisie, ok?

-The foundation of the relations of production is the exploitation.
+The foundation of the relations of production is exploitation.

-We are going to explain about exploitation further ahead.
+We are going to explain exploitation further ahead.